 Three letters of recommendation are required.
 The confidential letters are submitted electronically by recommenders indicated in the on-line application.
 Writers should be in a position to rank the applicant’s performance as a working professional or student.

 The personal statement should be written providing the department with information about the applicant not found in his or her transcripts and other official documents.
 For example, statements can include personal histories, professional and academic goals, and specific interests if applicable.

 Applicants must have some work experience in a technical environment.

 The University of Washington requires documented English language proficiency for students whose native language is not English.
 Unless you have completed a 4 year bachelor's degree program in an English speaking country or your higher education was conducted entirely in English, you will need to take the TOEFL exam and receive a score of 92.
 International students will be accepted for online study only, and you must take the TOEFL even if you plan to take courses online from your home country.

 International students who plan to take courses online from their home country can chose either part-time or full-time study.
 International students are not eligible to study in residence at the University of Washington.
 TOEFL scores must be submitted with your application.
 Minimum TOEFL iBT: 92.
-Please see Graduate School Memorandum 8 for more information on language requirements.
+Please see Graduate School Policy 3.2 for more information on language requirements.